JIHigg/NatsTestAPI/README.md

 -Was able to implement an event handler for new messages without the API, however using the API GET method for NATS seems to throw more exceptions or miss messages. -Unimplemented solution: currently elbow deep in NATS documentation trying to figure this out.

+Any future updates/fixes will be published on my github at https://github.com/JIHigg/NatsTestAPI

 # Parting thoughts
 This was an exciting challenge, and I thank you for giving me the opportunity to write an API for something new.
 I was unfamiliar with NATS before this, and it was fun to try it out and learn something.
 I have done my best in four hours, and I greatly enjoyed the chance to use my skills in an area I have not done before.
 I would love to be on your team and to get the opportunity to learn more from you all.
 If we make a good fit, first After Work pizza is on me (with or without pineapple, I won't judge!).